-This procedure(s) can last anywhere from one to four hours.
+This procedure(s) can last anywhere from one to four hours and uses general anesthesia.
 To begin the procedure, an incision is made just above the pubic bone area.
 A horizontal incision is made across the lower abdomen (and sometimes around the back) above the pubic region.
 The excess skin is removed and the abdominal muscles are tightened to provide a firmly contoured and well-defined waistline.
 An additional incision is made around the navel, or belly button to provide results.

 The first one to two hours following surgery are spent in the recovery room.
 In order to speed up the healing process, rest and limited movement are advised.
 Stitches are removed shortly after surgery.
 Normal activity can resume within two weeks.
 The body may take up to a year to adapt to its new configuration.
 Diet and exercise are advised to optimize results.
 Patients may report pain following surgery which can be treated with oral medication.
 Although the occurrence of complications is rare, Dr. Lin’s Boston patients can reduce the risk of developing potential problems after their tummy tuck procedure by carefully following the post-operative instructions.

 How much does a tummy tuck cost?

 There isn’t a set cost for these procedures with Dr. Lin.
 That’s because he cannot know your personal situation until seeing you during your consultation.
 You may only require a mini tummy tuck with a shorter incision, which is less expensive than a full tuck involving two incisions.
 You may need an extended tummy tuck, where the incision runs from hipbone to hipbone but then extends around the flanks on each side.
 You may require some liposuction in addition to your tummy tuck surgery.
 Once Dr. Lin has a better idea of your unique needs he can give you a precise estimate of the cost.